inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tags/tags-exporters.md

 If a request to the REST-API contains a session-ID, which does not exist in InspectIT, the API will always return 404.

 The HTTP-exporter can only store a specific amount of sessions, which can be configured in the configuration server.
 Sessions will be deleted after their _time-to-live_ is expired.
+Their time-to-live will be reset everytime a request the HTTP-server receives a successful request.

 #### Session limits

 There are some limitations for every session to prevent excessive memory consumption.
-The length of the session-id is restricted to a minimum of 16 characters and a maximum of 512 characters.
+The length of the session-ID is restricted to a minimum of 16 characters and a maximum of 512 characters.
 Furthermore, every session is able to contain up to **128 data keys**.
 The maximum length for data keys are **128 chars**.
 The maximum length for data values are **2048 chars**.